pwning/public-writeup/9447ctf2015/cards/readme.md

 ### Description

 We're given the binary and the source code.
 The game starts by asking you to enter up to 52 cards, where cards are 64-bit nonzero integers.
-It then performs some unnecessary shuffling to the cards, and starts the game.
-The game consists of many rounds of both you and the opponent choosing a card.
-Whoever chooses the larger card wins.
+It then performs some unnecessary shuffling to the cards and starts the game.
+The game consists of many rounds of both you and the opponent choosing a card, and whoever chooses the larger card wins the round.
 The game continues until you have chosen every card exactly once.
 If you win more rounds than the opponent, you get the flag.

 However, the game appears to be impossible to win, since the opponent will always choose the card above yours